 WHEN | 2018 FOR | A1 Office

-I was given the task of creating a modern, inspiring and functional website for A1 Office, a company that creates beautiful office spaces across Australia.
-The brief was to create something that exuded design, confidence and professionalism while remaining accessible to all, and for it to be a completely custom, built-to-purpose, responsive website.
+While working at SBM, I was given the task of creating a modern, inspiring and functional website for A1 Office, a company that creates beautiful office spaces across Australia.
+The brief was to take some basic wireframes outlining the hierarchy of content, and create something that exuded design, confidence and professionalism while remaining accessible to all, and for it to be a completely custom, built-to-purpose, responsive website.
 To achieve this, I focused on their engaging imagery, bold colour palette, and created a moody, striking website with subtle animation and user-scroll effects.
 The site was wireframed and designed in a way that focused on user experience, to ensure that their potential clients were getting the information they wanted, quickly, and all the while leaving a lasting impression of A1 Office's capabilities and potential.
+I then worked closely with the developer to ensure that the design was brought to life with all the bells and whistles.

 The homepage is bold, well-branded and serves as an overview of who A1 Office is and what they can do.
 The content-based pages that follow display a clean and minimal interface, which puts emphasis on the visuals and the important information as well as encourages exploration and engagement.